 Firstly, of course, congratulations are very much the order of the day!
-You’ve graduated which is a fantastic achievement, and for now, it’s time to celebrate all the hard work of the last few years before you head off down your chosen career path into the world of full-time employment.
+You’ve graduated, which is a fantastic achievement, and for now, it’s time to celebrate all the hard work of the last few years before you head off down your chosen career path into the world of full-time employment.
 That’s going to be a real shock to the system after your student years.

 Your thoughts turn next to your graduation ceremony.
 You’ve spent the last couple of years shuffling around campus in your jeans and runners with a t-shirt and hoodie.
 You can’t exactly be wearing that tired old scruffy look with your revered cap and gown.
 Besides which, you’ll feel like dressing up and doing your parents proud.

 There are probably going to be framed photos of you in all your regalia peering down from the mantelpiece for many years to come.
-Your thoughts turn next to what exactly you are going to wear on your student budget.
+Your thoughts turn next to what exactly you’re going to wear on your student budget.
 Maybe now might be a good time for one last visit to the bank of Mom and Dad to assist you with purchasing exactly the right outfit for this prestigious occasion.

 You don’t want a gaping space where the collar is too big for you or anything that’s so uncomfortably tight that it cuts off your circulation.
 Don’t just throw on a t-shirt or be tempted to go for any wacky designed Hawaiian shirt either.
-Yes, this is your big day, and you might feel like throwing caution to the wind, but remember, those pictures will be there to haunt you for years to come literally!
+Yes, this is your big day, and you might feel like throwing caution to the wind, but remember, those graduation pictures will be there to haunt you for years to come literally!

 Remember that it’s a celebration

 As graduation is a real cause for celebration, there’s no need to wear anything overly stuffy either.
 We’re not turning out graduation robots.
 Go for a nice, bright colored tie to off-set and contrast against the formality of your black gown and cap.
 Do pay attention though to how you fasten your tie.
-Try and make sure that the knot itself is nice and symmetrical as this is likely to be the only part that is really visible above your gown, so you don’t want it to look sloppy.
+Try and make sure that the knot itself is nice and symmetrical, as this is likely to be the only part that is visible above your gown, so you don’t want it to look sloppy.
 We recommend a proper Windsor knot for your important graduation day.

 Pants, Jackets, Suits, or a Blazer?

-Don’t leave your shoes as an afterthought
+Don’t leave your graduation shoes as an afterthought

 Last but by no means least, don’t forget about your shoes.
 You need to polish up those lace-up dress shoes for the occasion.
 No sneakers are allowed.
-We don’t recommend slip-ons or boots either for a graduation and definitely don’t think you’re being defiant by wearing flip-flops!
-A stylish but practical and comfortable pair of black laced shoes are the best option and do make sure that you have thoroughly polished them for the day.
+We don’t recommend slip-on shoes or boots either for graduation and definitely don’t think you’re being defiant by wearing flip-flops!
+A stylish but practical and comfortable pair of black laced dress shoes are the best option and do make sure that you have thoroughly polished them for the day.
 No dirty, scuffed shoes allowed.
 Whichever shoes you do go for, it’s also a good idea to coordinate your belt too, so black with black, not black with brown if you really want to look the part.

 Remember to smile